flatten-official/flatten-somalia/docs/Database Script Testing Procedure.md

 1. Follow the "Create a new script" instructions in the README of the `db-scripts` package to develop a script.
 This includes:

    - Write your script
+   - Write success tests
-   - Write comprehensive unit tests that will be run by Jest
+   - Write unit tests

 2. Write success tests.
 Success tests will check if the database is in the desired state.
 They should be run after the script completes.
    Do not include `.test` in the file extension since we don't want Jest to run these tests automatically (since they aren't pure).